jopdorp/nand2tetris-verilog/README.md

 #### Configuration:

-Put the ModelSim bin directory on your PATH environment variable.
+Put the ModelSim bin directory and python in your PATH environment variable.
 I added to the bottom of ~/.zshrc, ~/.bashrc for bash and ~/.bash_profile for Mac OS X
 ```
 export PATH="$PATH:/home/jegor/intelFPGA/18.1/modelsim_ase/bin"